Policy and Approach

 Late invoices (%)

-In February 2020, GPT released a new Paid On Time Dashboard to help us focus on supplier payments, improve our Paid On Time track record and work with suppliers to meet our Paid on Time target of 80%.
+In February 2020, GPT released a new Paid On Time Dashboard to help us focus on supplier payments, improve our Paid On Time track record and work with suppliers to meet our Paid on Time target.
+The new Paid On Time Dashboard identifies:

 • Invoice Due Date verses Payment Date